grafana/loki/docs/sources/storage/_index.md

 ### Notable Mentions

-You may use any subsitutable services, such as those that implement the S3 API like [MinIO](https://min.io/).
+You may use any substitutable services, such as those that implement the S3 API like [MinIO](https://min.io/).

 ## Implementations - Index

+### Single-Store

+Also known as "boltdb-shipper" during development (and is still the schema `store` name).
+The single store configurations for Loki utilize the chunk store for both chunks and the index, requiring just one store to run Loki.

+As of 2.0, this is the recommended index storage type, performance is comparable to a dedicated index type while providing a much less expensive and less complicated deployment.

 ### Cassandra